Radiation protection registers

 Notification is required for sealed radioactive substances, abandoned (i.e. found) sources, radioactively contaminated material and type-approved equipment.

-Holders of a type approval continue to have the obligation to give notification about the placing on the market of such devices.
-However, this notification must now be made immediately and covers not only equipment containing radioactive substances but also pure X-ray equipment.
+Holders of a type approval have the obligation to give notification about the placing on the market of such devices.
+However, this notification must be made immediately and covers not only equipment containing radioactive substances but also pure X-ray equipment.

-Also, new is the obligation of the user of a type-approved device to administer it in the Central Source Register ( BMK)German text.
+The user of a type-approved device are obligated to administer it in the Central Source Register ( BMK)German text.
 This includes reports of a transfer, if radioactive materials are contained, also of the shipment, the disposal as radioactive waste and a loss or theft.

 The Central Dose Register ( BMK)German text stores the results of physical and medical checks on exposed workers.